| | |

 How to Make a Rain Gutter Planter

 I purchased One 10-foot gutter and an associate at the hardware store cut it into 4 equal 30 inch sections.
 Be careful when handling this - the metal edges can be sharp.
+After giving it some thought I decided to work in odd numbers using only 3 gutters for my finished project which left me with one lone gutter to fill and use elsewhere in my garden.

 Hanging Gutter Planters

-Measure for gutter holes - turn your gutters upside down and mark 3" in from the short side and ½" in from the long side.
+The first thing I did was to measure for gutter holes - turn your gutters upside down and mark 3" in from the short side and ½" in from the long side.

 Now flip your gutters right side up and mark 3" in from the short side and ½" in from the long side on all 4 corners and once again, make a mark.